sean-dunwoody/periodic-table/README.md

   - Refactoring the JavaScript
   - Changing the MySQL database to a NoSQL database and using node.js to create an api as opposed to getting information from generated json files
   - Creating different views that can be switched between enabling users to view more/less information at once.
-  - IE8+ compatability
   - Improving the Canvas visualisation
   - Improving the basic description of all elements
+  - PWA functionality

 I've also included the GruntFile I'm using on this project, although it should work as-is without you needing to use this.

-It should be noted that if you want to set this up on your local machine, you'll need host it via WAMP/LAMP or something similar, `element.js` is set by default to request json files from `http://periodic-table.dev/element/number.js` although you can host it via a different name and simply change the reference in this file.
+It should be noted that if you want to set this up on your local machine, you'll need host it via WAMP/LAMP or something similar.
+You'll need to run `npm install`, and then `grunt build`, after that you'll need to set the webroot to the `dist` directory. `element.js` is set by default to request json files from `http://periodic-table.localhost/element/number.js` although you can host it via a different name and simply change the reference in this file.
+After any subsequent CSS/JavaScript changes, you'll need to run `grunt build` again.

 I'd also like to hope that this project is a good place to start if you want to ease yourself into learning a little bit about JavaScript/Json, the code I've written definitely isn't as good as it could be, but I'm hoping that will improve in the not-too-distant future.
 When I'm happy with the quality of the code I'm hoping to package this up so it's easier to come at this from a beginners standpoint (maybe with an accompanying website).